Empirical validation of the polarization transition in a double-random field model of elections: SUPPLEMENTAL MATERIAL

-\emph{Derivation of the critical curve and tricritical point for symmetric case.} --- Let us now focus on the symmetric case, i.e., when $p=\frac{1}{2}$ and $h^+ = h^- \equiv h$.
+Let us now focus on the symmetric case, i.e., when $p=\frac{1}{2}$ and $h^+ = h^- \equiv h$.
 We investigate how the phase diagram depends on the strength of the field and the temperature.
 Without loss of generality, we consider that $\tilde{J}=1$.
 To this end, we expand the right-hand side of the self-consistency equation around $m=0$ and get

 where $\xi \equiv \tanh(h/T)$.
 This cubic equation has three solutions: one trivial $m^0=0$ and two non-trivial solutions

 By comparing when the non-trivial solutions become trivial, i.e., $m^0 = m^{\pm}$, we obtain the critical curve